cacilhas/montegasppa/docs/2021/09/atypical-school.md

 Meanwhile we told the autistic girl’s mother what was happening.

-When we got to the school, the principal said that there was **no camera record** for we to see, and call my wife hysterical, a clear mysogyne.
+When we got to the school, the principal said that there was **no camera record** for we to see, and call my wife hysterical, a clear misogyne.

-But I’m a man, and our mysogynist society doesn’t call men hysterical.
+But I’m a man, and our misogynist society doesn’t call men hysterical.
 So I said I saw the same as my wife.
 The principal replied the teachers was _too busy_ to _act properly_.

 I responded therefore the school staff is insufficient.